movilla1/elcanfoodsales/elcanfoodsales_backend/README.md

-# README
+# Elcan Food Sales

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This app will help a store owner track the purchases and sales for his business, using rails backend and angular front end.
+This is the backend side.

+Steps to install:

-* Ruby version
+* Ruby version 2.6.5 is required

-* System dependencies
+* System dependencies, postgresql for the database

 * Configuration